dangrossman/PHP-OpenCalais/readme.md

 ## Optional Settings ##

-A number of settings exist which can be changed through public properties of the OpenCalais object:
+A number of settings exist which can be changed through public properties of the OpenCalais object: `contentType` (default: text/html), `outputFormat` (default: application/json).
+Refer to the OpenCalais documentation for more information.

-* **contentType**: text/html (default), text/xml, text/htmlraw, text/raw.
-Indicates the input document.s content type.
-* **getGenericRelations**: true or false.
-Indicates whether to extract and return entities from the document.
-* **getSocialTags**: true or false.
-Indicates whether to return suggested social tags for the document.
-* **allowDistribution**: true or false.
-Indicates whether the extracted metadata can be distributed by Calais.
-Defaults to false.
-* **allowSearch**: true or false.
-Indicates whether future searches can be performed on metadata through the Calais API.
-Defaults to false.
-* **externalID**: Allows you to set an ID for the content to pass on to Calais when it.s submitted for analysis.
-Defaults to empty string.
-* **submitter**: Allows you to set an identifier for the content submitter.
-Defaults to .Open Calais Tags..

-This class is distributed under an open source BSD license.
+This code is distributed under the MIT license.
+See http://www.opensource.org/licenses/mit-license.php